 Finger painting with a baby is fun, except most of the paint ends up in their mouths!
-Even though all finger paint is non-toxic, I have a hard time feeling comfortable letting Robert stuff his face with it.
+Even though all finger paint is non-toxic, I have a hard time feeling comfortable letting my kids stuff their faces with it.
 This cheap and easy cornstarch finger paint recipe is alright for little tummies to digest.
-Some people don’t feel comfortable with food coloring, but I think it is much better for Robert to eat this than the store-bought stuff.
+Keep reading to find out how easy it is to make your own edible finger paint.

-We still use the store-bought finger paint from time to time, but I always end up wishing I’d made this recipe instead.
-It isn’t difficult, and it is easy to clean off, much easier than store-bought paint.
+We still use the store-bought finger paint from time to time (this is my favorite even though it is pricey), but I always end up wishing I’d made this recipe instead.
+It isn’t difficult, it’s cheap, I don’t feel bad when my kids try to eat it, and it is easy to clean.

 Cornstarch Finger Paint Recipe

 - 4 c. water

 - 6 tbsp. sugar

 - food coloring (I love this eco-friendly one)

 Combine all ingredients in a pan and cook over medium heat for 15 minutes.
 Stir and let cool for 15 minutes.
 Divide into separate bowls and add food coloring.

 Add anywhere from 10-20 drops depending on how vibrant you want the paint.

 This will thicken as it cools so you may find the need to add more water.